tlackemann/hubert/README.md

 ### Containers

-Hubert is composed of five containers.
+Hubert is composed of four containers.

  1. `hubert` - The main processor; Sends updates to Cassandra container; Processes RabbitMQ messages to alter the state of the lights
  2. `learn` - Machine learning algorithm; Learns from usage and sends messages to RabbitMQ for processing